 Through the business conducted by Renaissance Trading on a regular basis and otherwise from time to time, the Company enters into certain weather and energy insurance type contracts through its trading activities that it has elected to account for at fair value under the fair value option.
-These contracts are recorded on the Company's balance sheet in other assets and totaled \$44 thousand at December 31, 2010 (2009 - \$0.5 million).
-During 2010, the Company recorded unrealized losses of \$0.5 million, which are included in other income and represent changes in the fair value of these contracts (2009 - \$2.8 million, 2008 - \$nil).
+These contracts are recorded on the Company's balance sheet in other assets and totaled \$44 thousand at December 31, 2010 (2009 - \$0.5 million), which are included in other income and represent changes in the fair value of these contracts (2009 - \$2.8 million), 2008 - \$11).